 Sassagoula River Cruise – This is the ferry that takes guests from Disney’s Port Orleans Riverside and French Quarter to Disney Springs.
 There is no reason to take this boat as both hotels are currently closed and without a reopening date.

 Our favorite Disney World transportation, the Disney Skyliner, is running and brings guests back and forth from the Skyliner Route Resorts to EPCOT and Hollywood Studios.
 All three Skyliner lines are operating and the Skyliner is making stops at every station along the routes.

 Operating times are different depending on your destination, so make sure to read the posted signs at the Disney Skyliner stations outside your resort.

-Disney is limiting ONE traveling group per Skyliner gondola, and gondolas are cleaned at least once daily.
-These changes haven’t affected wait times very much.
-It was already a very efficient system and the number of guests using it hasn’t risen much since there is no park hopping for now.
+Disney has now increased the capacity to more than one traveling group per Skyliner gondola, and gondolas are cleaned at least once daily.
+It was already a very efficient system and these changes have helped improve wait times.

 This is the form of transportation that has changed the least in Walt Disney World from normal operations, and besides others not getting in with you, it’s basically the same.

 For a more detailed look at Disney’s newest transportation system, read our Guide to the Disney Skyliner Gondolas.